 Our community mediation service has helped hundreds of Lambeth residents to communicate their issues in a healthy manner, alleviating difficult symptoms such as anger, hostility and distress.

 Before a mediation happens, two of our volunteer mediators will ‘visit’ you for a private meeting.
 They will separately visit the other party.
 In a ‘visit’, you will be able to share the problems you are experiencing and your perspective on the situation.

 The visit takes place at a time convenient to you, with flexibility for in-person, phone calls or Zoom.

-The aim is for you and your neighbour to come to an agreement on how your situation can be improved.
-If possible, the agreement you make is written down, point by point (what each person will and won’t do in future), and how you want to communicate if either feels the other has not kept to the agreement.
-It is not legally binding but made openly and in good faith.
-Most people keep to it because it is made by you, for you and to meet your own needs.
-LMS will not share it with anyone else unless you want us to.
+The aim is for both parties to come to an agreement on how the situation can be improved.
+If possible, the agreement you make will be written down point by point, as well as communication methods if either feels the other has not kept to the agreement.
+This is not legally binding but made openly and in good faith.
+Most participants keep to it because it is made by you, for you and to meet your own needs.
+This agreement will not be shared with anyone else unless you want it to (such as Housing Staff).

 In past experiences of this service, if both parties agree to meet, they usually reach an agreement.
 If they don’t, they haven’t lost anything and have at least heard one another’s feelings and perspectives.